 Following the instructions, you can host a website on a VPS in one day, and without using the command line - the setup can be done through an easy-to-use web interface.
 Even if you are a beginner webmaster and do not want to involve a system administrator in this process, you can easily cope with the configuration.
+Setting up VPS may seem difficult, but all you need to do is follow our steps.

 Why choose a VPS for your website?
 For 10$/month you get the same features as a dedicated server.
 How many websites can you host on a VPS?
 You can work with up to 10 websites without downtimes.